openindus/oi-extension/README.md

 # OpenIndus Manager

 OpenIndus is a company specialized in engineering.
-We offer modular and connected PLC.
+We offer modular and connected PLCs.
 The purpose of this extension is to help the user to program our devices.

 ## Features